 To a Single Flux Service

 In order to resume a specific Flux service, you need to know its ID.
-It can be retrieved from the response after running the Flux Service.
+It can be retrieved from the response after running the Flux service.
 Fortunately, Coder provides a dialog that sends external events which is useful for development purposes.

 To access the dialog, right click your TORO Integrate instance and click Flux > Send Flux Event.
 You can also right click on the Flux canvas to send events, like what was done in the GIF below.

 A quick way to send external event is to right click a transition and click Send Flux Event.
 This will populate the properties of the external event as well as the inputs from the waiting state.